Alrwx/JS-Calculator-App/README.md

-Basic calculator app using Html, Css, and JavaScript
+4 function calculator app using Html, Css, and JavaScript